How To Store Employee Personal Data Securely and Why It Matters

 Not everyone from your company should have access to all employee information.
 For example, The HR team is the only one who should be able to access information such as performance reviews or attendance records.

 Furthermore, there is no need to grant almost anyone access to employees' medical records.
-Each employee's medical history or status should be stored and kept separately from performance-related information.
+Each employee's medical history or status should be stored separately from performance-related information.

-It’s wise to review all access permissions from time to time as some users will no longer need the privileges they used to have within your organization.
-This is frequently the case as account managers change roles or as technical support engineers switch databases.
+It’s wise to review all access permissions occasionally as some users will no longer need the privileges they used to have within your organization.
+This is frequently the case as account managers change roles or technical support engineers switch databases.

 Track Access Logs